nomad-coe/nomad/docs/howto/plugins/example_uploads.md

 )
 ```

-Here we instantiate an object `myexampleupload`.
-This is the final entry point instance in which you specify the default parameterization and other details about the example upload.
-By default, it is assumed that you include the upload data in the plugin repository and use the `path` field to specify the location with respect to the package root directory.
+The default method for including the upload data is to place it in the plugin repository and use the `path` field to specify the location with respect to the package root.
 You can learn more about different data loading options in the next section.
 In the reference you can also see all of the available [configuration options for a `ExampleUploadEntryPoint`](../../reference/plugins.md#exampleuploadentrypoint).

 The entry point instance should then be added to the `[project.entry-points.'nomad.plugin']` table in `pyproject.toml` in order for the example upload to be automatically detected: